USEPA/CMAQ/DOCS/Release_Notes/updates_to_ICON_BCON.md

 # Updates to the ICON/BCON Preprocessors

-**Author/P.O.C.:** [Shawn Roselle](mailto:roselle.shawn@epa.gov), Computational Exposure Division, U.S. EPA
+[Shawn Roselle](mailto:roselle.shawn@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description
-Several bug fixes have been addressed in the ICON and BCON updates.
-This included:
+Several bug fixes have been addressed in the ICON and BCON updates, including:

-(1) compiler info issues in scripts for ICON/BCON; and (2) ICON/BCON
+(1) compiler info issues in scripts for ICON and BCON

-compilation problems in v5.3 resulting from changes in files symbolicly linked to the CCTM/src.
+(2) ICON and BCON compilation problems in v5.3 resulting from changes in files symbolically linked to CCTM/src

 An enhancement included in these updates allows for nesting from polar stereographic projection grids.

-The preprocessors have also been simplified to: (1) enable selection of IC/BC type (profile, regrid, tracer) as a runtime option instead of the previous build option;
+The preprocessors have also been simplified to:

+(1) enable selection of IC/BC type (profile, regrid, tracer) as a run-time option instead of a compile-time option

-(2) removal of the species mapping - users will need to use the combine utility for species mapping; and (3) removal of the parallel processing code from ICON (feature no longer used/needed).
+(2) remove the species mapping; users will need to use the *combine* utility for species mapping

+(3) remove the parallel processing code from ICON (feature no longer used/needed).

-The updates also included new profile data from an annual average HCMAQ simulation for a marine remote grid cell over the Pacific Ocean (lat 37, lon -157) from the OAQPS 2016 HCMAQ CMAQv5.2.1 CB6R3_AE6NVPOA_AQ simulation.
+The updates also included new profile data from an annual average HCMAQ simulation for a marine remote grid cell over the Pacific Ocean (37N, 157W) from the OAQPS 2016 HCMAQ CMAQv5.2.1 *CB6R3_AE6NVPOA_AQ* simulation.

 ## Significance and Impact
-ICON and BCON can now be used to generate ICs/BCs from HCMAQ simulations, using vertical and horizontal interpolation methods already available in ICON and BCON.
+ICON and BCON can now be used to generate ICs/BCs from HCMAQ simulations using vertical and horizontal interpolation methods already available in ICON and BCON.

-The profile data being release with CMAQv5.3 is different from previous model releases.
-The profile data included in this release is based on a HCMAQ simulation that used chemical mechanism CB6R3_AE6NVPOA_AQ.
+The profile data being released with CMAQv5.3 differs from previous model releases.
+The profile data included in this release is based on a HCMAQ simulation that used chemical mechanism *CB6R3_AE6NVPOA_AQ*.
 ICON and BCON will no longer map profile data species to different chemical mechanisms.
-Users will need to use the combine utility on ICON/BCON output for species mapping to a different mechanism.
+Users will need to use the *combine* utility on ICON and BCON output for species mapping to a different mechanism.